cometbft/cometbft/docs/data-companion/pruning.md

 The operator can monitor the application retain height with `GetBlockRetainHeight`, which returns a `RetainHeights` structure with both the block retain height and the application retain height (as shown in the code above).

-It's worth noting that at any given point in time, the node will only accept the lowest retained height.
+It's worth noting that at any given point in time, the node will only accept the lowest retain height.
 If you try to set the `Block Retain Height` to a value that is lower to what is currently stored in the node, an error will be returned informing that.